Frankfurt travel guide

 needed to think.

 The city is built along the banks of the Neckar River, and has a vibrant atmosphere thanks to its large student population, particularly in the student quarter with its narrow streets and lively inns.
 The modern part of the city, around the Bismarckplatz, has some good hotels and restaurants, and enticing shopping plazas.
-The weather in Heidelberg is famously sunny and warm compared to much of Germany, and this is a major draw for the nearly 3.5 million tourists who visit each year.
+The weather in Heidelberg is famously sunny and warm compared to much of Germany, and this is a major draw for the millions of tourists who visit each year.

 that traces the path of famous storytellers the Brothers Grimm.